1000grams/decodedGIT/docs/README.md

 ## Signup Lambda Function
-The backend includes a sample AWS Lambda handler at `backend/handlers/signupHandler.js` which emails signup details via SES.
+The backend includes a sample AWS Lambda handler at `backend/handlers/signupHandler/index.js` which creates a Cognito user and emails signup details via SES.
 Deploy it using the CloudFormation template at `infra/cloudformation/signupLambda.yml`:

 ```bash
 aws cloudformation deploy \